hcoohb/hass-yeelightbt/README.md

      default: warning
      logs:
        custom_components.yeelight_bt: debug
+       bleak_retry_connector: debug
        bleak: debug
+       # homeassistant.components.bluetooth: debug  # this can help if needed
+       # homeassistant.components.esphome.bluetooth: debug  # this can help if needed
    ```

    NOTE: this will generate A LOT of debugging messages in the logs, so it is not recommended to use for a long time